-As a general rule, free stock photos are extremely difficult to find.
-A huge portion of the stock photo market is owned by professional companies like Shutterstock and 123RF, who charge $20 or more for a single photo.
+As a general rule, free stock photos used to be difficult to find – a huge portion of the stock photo market is owned by professional companies like Shutterstock and 123RF, who charge for a single photo.

 Here’s a lovingly curated list of the world’s best free stock photo websites for designers, business owners and anyone else:

-The photos on this site include a lot of landscapes, many with exceptional lighting and almost Instagram-style effects.
-The site is also just fun to look at.
-Every photo also includes a link to the photographer if you want to learn more about a certain photo.
+This site refreshes with 10 new photos every 10 days, so there’s almost always something new to choose from.
+The photos include a lot of landscapes, many with exceptional lighting and almost Instagram-style effects.
+Every photo also includes a link to the photographer who took it, if you want to learn more about a certain photo.

-Dutch artist Folkert Gorter and his graphic-design peers at SuperFamous curate this collection of incredibly high-resolution images, perfect for use in website design or as desktop backgrounds.
+Dutch artist Folkert Gorter and his graphic design peers at SuperFamous curate this collection of incredibly high-resolution images, perfect for use in website design or as desktop backgrounds.

 Pixabay is a web designer’s dream.
 Not only does this site offer an easy-to-use search feature, the images are absolutely brilliant…and most don’t require any attribution at all.

 One of the most exhaustive directories of open-source images, FreeImages is my go-to resource when I’m working on new web projects.
-While most stock-photo sites focus on a small niche (usually landscape photography), FreeImages offers thousands of pictures from a diverse set of categories.
+While most stock photo sites focus on a small niche (usually landscape photography), FreeImages offers thousands of pictures from a diverse set of categories.
 Most importantly, it’s searchable, which is an incredible time-saver when you’re working on a project.

 Ryan McGuire of Belle Design has a fun site where he uploads new, free-to-use photos every week.
 The images can be used for personal or commercial projects and every image includes a high-resolution version.

-When you perform Google Images search, the resulting photos are not necessarily ones that you’re free to immediately use.
+When you perform a Google Images search, the resulting photos are not necessarily ones that you’re free to immediately use.
 In most cases, the photos are still covered by photographers’ copyrights.